No, It’s NOT A Crime To Be A Stay At Home Mom With School Aged Kids

 It’s possible to have both.

 The idea of having flex time to create when it is convenient for me is highly appealing.
 In my line of work, sitting at a desk for hours on end blocks my flow.
 Breaks in my day and changes in scenery are necessary to let new ideas stream in.
-I’m sure if I was strapped to a desk, I would be looking at a blank page screen forcing to work when I wasn’t ready to produce.
+It’s like when you’re trying to concentrate, but all you can hear is that subtle ac grinding noise in the background.
+I’m sure if I was strapped to a desk, I would be looking at a blank page or screen, forcing myself to work when I wasn’t ready to produce.

 Things I love about working from home: